Six operations for D-cap-modules on rigid analytic spaces: Categorical background: Sheaves valued in quasi-abelian categories

+Proposition \ref{LHIR} can then be interpreted as follows: if $I$ is actually strong symmetric monoidal, then the induced functor between the module categories becomes an equivalence on the level of left hearts.

+We remark that in general, $I$ need not be strong symmetric monoidal: the above description of $\widetilde{T}$ makes it clear that this will happen if and only if $T(-, Y)$ sends strict morphisms between flat objects to strict morphisms, for each $Y\in \C$.

-We now verify that tensor products and internal homs of modules inherit natural module structures, and introduce tensor products over $\R$ and internal $\R$-module homs.\\ Let $\R_1$, $\R_2$, $\R$ be monoids in a closed monoidal quasi-abelian category $\C$.
-If $M$ is a left $\R_1$-module and $N$ is a right $\R_2$-bimodule, it is immediate that $T(M, N)$ carries the structure of an $(\R_1, \R_2)$-bimodule.\\ If $M$ is a right $\R_1$-module and $N$ is a right $\R_2$-module, then $H(M, N)$ becomes an $(\R_1, \R_2)$-bimodule in the following way:\\ The left $\R_1$-module structure is obtained from the adjunctions
+We now verify that tensor products and internal homs of modules inherit natural module structures, and introduce tensor products over $\R$ and internal $\R$-module homs.

+Let $\R_1$, $\R_2$, $\R$ be monoids in a closed symmetric monoidal quasi-abelian category $\C$.
+If $M$ is a left $\R_1$-module and $N$ is a right $\R_2$-module, it is immediate that $T(M, N)$ carries the structure of an $(\R_1, \R_2)$-bimodule.